 All data is in little-endian format.
 The header block consists of a public block followed by Variable Length Records.
 The public block contains generic data such as point numbers and coordinate bounds.
-The Variable Length Records contain variable types of data including projection information, metadata, and user application data.
+The Variable Length Records contain variable types of data including projection information, metadata, waveform packet information and user application data.
+Waveform Data Packets, if included, comprise the only record that can follow the Point Data Records.
+It is placed in this position to allow easy "stripping" or externalizing.
+This record is an Extended Variable Length Record (EVLR).
+The length of an EVLR is stored in an unsigned long long (8 byte field) allowing more storage area than a VLR.